 A Brief History of Oregano Oil

 In modern times, oregano oil is considered to be antiviral, antibacterial, antifungal, anti-allergenic, antioxidant, anti-inflammatory, and anti-parasitic.
-Perhaps most notably, oregano essential oil is an anti-microbial with a demonstrated ability to inhibit the growth of bacteria and fungi.
+Perhaps most notably, oregano essential oil is an anti-microbial with a demonstrated ability to inhibit the growth of bacteria and fungal infections.
 Think hand sanitizer!

-With that background, let me share 25 ways you can use Oregano essential oil for health and wellness purposes.
+With that background, let me share 25 ways you can use Oregano essential oil (see here for the oil I use) for health and wellness purposes.
 They are listed in no particular order.

 25 Uses of Oregano for Health and Wellness